gladwinput/HTML5Jquery1.9.1CompliantLightbox2/README.txt

 Second -  make sure you have jquery added into your page in <head> like this (I use googleapis):
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js" type="text/javascript"></script>

-(You can use 1.9.1 - as there was a fault when using 1.9.1 with the original script where the images didn't appear.
-The original .)
+(You can use 1.9.1 - as there was a fault when using 1.9.1 with the original script where the images didn't appear withhe original script.)

 Third - Call the js file in through your header like this:
 <script src="js/lightbox.js"></script>